-The Trust's Board of Directors comprises 12 Trustees who provide specialist knowledge and experience of architecture, chartered surveying, attractions management, commercial property development and finance.
+The Trust's Board of Directors comprises 9 Trustees who provide specialist knowledge and experience of architecture, chartered surveying, attractions management, commercial property development and finance.

-David joined the Board in 2012.
-He is a Chartered Surveyor and a Consultant to Gerald Eve LLP, having retired from the Partnership in 2009 after nearly 37 years with the firm.
-He was Senior Partner for 7˝ years and led the Leisure Team for 14 years.
+David joined the Board in 2012 and became Chairman in April 2017.
+He qualified as a Chartered Surveyor in 1974 and retired from the London Office of Gerald Eve LLP, Property Consultants, in 2009 after nearly 37 years with the firm.
+He was Senior Partner for 7Ĺ years and led the Leisure Team for 14 years.
 Since the late 1970ís David has advised operators and owners on valuation, business rates, acquisitions and disposal of hotels, public houses, breweries, motorway service areas and a wide range of other leisure properties throughout the United Kingdom.
 He has also prepared and given expert evidence in the High Court and Lands Tribunal.

 Roger joined the Board in 2011 having retired from the position of Strategic Director with Portsmouth City Council earlier that year.
-He was the City Council's Statutory Chief Financial Officer but he was also responsible for several key services including Finance, Revenues & Benefits, Housing, Cultural Services and Audit & Performance.
+He was the City Council's Statutory Chief Financial Officer and was responsible for several key services including Finance, Revenues & Benefits, Housing, Cultural Services and Audit & Performance.
 Roger played a key role in a number of major projects including the Spinnaker Tower, the Mary Rose Special School and the Northern Quarter Retail Development.
 Roger was also a Director of Mainland Market Deliveries Ltd, a major fruit importing company which the City Council acquired in 2008

 Rear Admiral Neil Rankin CB CBE